- the founder of SGL Guitars

 During the final year, the team was extended to 12 divers and our job was now to remove any remaining heavy stuff and prepare the ship for the big lift.
 This consisted of lowering stage 1 of the lifting frame over the wreck and tunnelling under the hull to fit indiviually and precisely made cables from the frame, down to the hull and through major structurally sound sections, secured from underneath the wreck with a large metal pad and a bolt.

 Then there were two stages to the lift.
 Firstly, the frame was lifted, with the Mary Rose suspended below it.
-The wreck was then swung over to the side of the site and lowered into a custom built frame positioned on the seabed (which it still sits in to this very day).
+The wreck was then swung over to the side of the site and lowered into a custom built frame positioned on the seabed (which it still sits in to this very day in the ship hall in the purpose built museum in Portsmouth Historic Dockyard).
 The whole thing was finally lifted onto a huge barge standing by for the journey back into the harbour that it had sailed out of 500 years earlier!